Indonesian youth clean up rubbles in their home destroyed by earthquake in Pariaman, coastal town about 40 miles northwest of Padang, West Sumatra

 The flood waters also took away many cattle, destroyed roads and other social infrastructure.
 The situation could be worse if other provinces are affected and humanitarian assistance is not delivered on time.

-Donate now to the emergency response
+Donate now to the emergency response Oxfam is there

 We have sent in our relief teams to the four hard-hit areas: Kampong Thom, Preah Vihear, Stueng Treng and Kratie.
 Working closely with the government and other relief agencies, we have carried out an initial assessment of needs and have started distributing supplies.